cremecoder/footy-api/README.md

 - Pulling in two API calls from third parties:
   - Promise based handling of the third party API data.
   - Sorting through the two sets of JSON data and returning the desired format for the match fixtures.
-- Constructors with prototype functions for the data models.
+- Constructors with prototype methods for the data models.
 - Creating a JSON database.

 <br>